-The Council uses funds to maintain its financial records during the year.
+The Council uses fund accounting to maintain its financial records during the year.
 A fund is defined as a fiscal and accounting entity with a self-balancing set of accounts.
-The funds of the Council are presented below:
+The fund of the Council is presented below:

 General Fund The general fund accounts for and reports all financial resources not accounted for and reported in another fund.
-The general fund balance is available to the Council for any purpose provided it is expended or transferred according to the general laws of Ohio.
+The general fund balance is available to the Council for any purpose provided it is expended or transferred accounting to the general laws of Ohio.